tgrosinger/keyboards/chrysemys/README.md

 ### Hummingbird

 The [Hummingbird layout](https://github.com/PJE66/hummingbird), and [Rufous, the Ergogen recreation](https://github.com/jcmkk3/trochilidae/tree/main/rufous) have been a big help in getting me started with Ergogen and building the layout I'm looking for.

+## Credits

+### Footprints

+- Several footprints used in this project were borrowed from [jcmkk3's Trochildae collection](https://github.com/jcmkk3/trochilidae/tree/main/trochilidae.pretty)